Dhanunjay-Reddy/keySec-1/README.md

 To run the app in the local environment.
 1. Go to the React_Auth0 folder and type "npm start"
 2. Go the typing dna folder and to each folder (three folders sametext, anytext, login) and type "npm start" in each folder seperately.
-3. check wheather the programs are running
+3. check wheather the programs are running without errors.
+4. Now go to localhost 3000 port in any browser.
+You will see Keysec Web app running